winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 High-level requirements:

 * Wing Cloud 1.0 *should support* Winglang and TypeScript as source languages
-* Wing Cloud 1.0 "time to value" (*from sign up to sample app in production*) will be under 1 minute.
+* Wing Cloud 1.0 "time to value" (*from sign up to sample app in production running on a cloudlet*) will be under 1 minute.
 * Wing Cloud 1.0 *should support* all the resources in the Wing SDK (the `cloud` library).
 * Wing Cloud 1.0 should support all trusted libraries (`@winglibs`)
 * Wing Cloud 1.0 *should support* containerized workloads (`cloud.Workload`)